whoisyb/plexrex/README.md

 # plexrex
-An extremely simple form that sends new requests to a private Discord server.
+An extremely simple form that sends new requests (via webhook) to a private Discord server.